-You have several methods you can use to install async drivers on VMware ESX/ESXi 4.x.
-Some of these methods are applicable to only VMware ESX or ESXi OSs.
-Some methods copy the <offline-bundle>. zip file to the ESX host over the network or use a local CD-ROM.
+You can use several methods to install async drivers on VMware ESX/ESXi 4.x.
+Some of these methods are applicable only to VMware ESX or ESXi OSs.
+Some methods copy the <offline-bundle>.zip file to the ESX host over the network or use a local CD-ROM.
 You must choose the appropriate method for your environment.